kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-what-why.md

 Although GPUs and TPUs can be costly to purchase and operate, they are now widely accessible in the cloud, making them affordable for a broader audience.
 This accessibility has facilitated AI researchers and practitioners in experimenting with more intricate models and larger datasets without requiring substantial investments in expensive hardware.

-Here a screenshot of the [Google Cloud Platform](https://cloud.google.com/) which provides access to GPUs and TPUs:
+Here is a screenshot of the [Google Cloud Platform](https://cloud.google.com/) which provides access to GPUs and TPUs:

 <p align="center">
   <img src="../../images/gcp-gpu.png"  />